saadeddinne/Rocket_Elevators_Smart_Contracts/README.md

 Project Office: When a lead is processed and is converted into an order, it is sent to the project office to formalize and start the execution of the order.
 The order is a production, installation and maintenance contract.

-# Rocket_Elevators_Smart_Contracts

-Project Office: When a lead is processed and is converted into an order, it is sent to the project office to formalize and start the execution of the order.
-The order is a production, installation and maintenance contract.

 ## To run the application please follow this steps:

 In the client directory: